2024–25 Cincinnati Bearcats women's basketball team

-The 2024–25 Cincinnati Bearcats women's basketball team represents the University of Cincinnati during the 2024–25 NCAA Division I women's basketball season.
-The Bearcats, led by second-year head coach Katrina Merriweather and play their home games at the Fifth Third Arena as members of the Big 12 Conference.
+The 2024–25 Cincinnati Bearcats women's basketball team represented the University of Cincinnati during the 2024–25 NCAA Division I women's basketball season.
+The Bearcats, led by second-year head coach Katrina Merriweather, played their home games at the Fifth Third Arena as members of the Big 12 Conference.

 Previous season

-The Bearcats finished the 2022–23 season 14–18, 5–13 in Big 12 play to finish in a 3 way for eleventh place.
-As a No. 11 seed in the Big 12 women's tournament they defeated UCF in the first round before losing to West Virginia.
-They received an at-large bid to the WNIT where they lost in the first round to Purdue Fort Wayne.
+The Bearcats finished the 2022–23 season 14–18, 5–13 in Big 12 play to finish in a three-way tie for eleventh place.
+As a No. 11 seed in the Big 12 women's tournament, they defeated UCF in the first round before losing to West Virginia.
+They received an at-large bid to the WNIT, where they lost in the first round to Purdue Fort Wayne.